ker10epere/backend-api-examination/README.md

 To run test cases, run this in terminal in root of the project where package.json is located

-- Running all test in the project run `npm test`
+- To run all test in the project run `npm test`
-- Running single test in the project run `npm test [filename of the file to test]`
+- To run single test in the project run `npm test -- [filename of the file to test]`